lah7/ubuntu-mate-online-tour/README.md

 * Readable in multiple languages so anyone around the world can get started.

+### Supported Browsers:

+* Firefox
+* Chromium / Chrome

+*More browsers may be more thoroughly tested in future.*

 ## Testing

-The site is just flat HTML pages, so running the site is as easy as opening `en/index.html` with a browser, or running a simple server, e.g.:
+The site is just flat HTML pages, so running the site is as easy as opening `index/en.html` with a browser, or running a simple server, e.g.:

     python -m SimpleHTTPServer 8000

 And visiting <http://localhost:8000/en/>.

 ## Multilingual